 Have you ever been the last one in the parking lot at school?
-If not, high five to you for knowing how to manage your time well!
+If not, high five to YOU for mastering your teacher productivity!

 I have been the last car more times than I want to admit.
 Honestly, it’s all because I wasn’t great at using my time productively during the school day.

-Work-life balance can feel impossible as a teacher with everything that’s piled onto your plate.
+Work-life balance can feel impossible as a teacher with everything that is piled onto your plate.
 Finding teacher productivity hacks that work for you can help you get out the door quicker at the end of each day.

 Here are 5 tips to help you improve your planning productivity. #3 is my favorite and something you can do to help you plan with ease all year.